ericvc/Seneca-Tweets-GPT2/README.md

               print("Something went wrong (Attribute Error)")
         else:
             print(f"Webpage response status code did not return 200 (STATUS: {response.status_code})")

+#Get all 124 letters to Lucilius
+letters = []
+for l in range(1, 125):
+    letter = Scraper(index=l)
+    letter.scrape_letter()
+    letters.append(letter.letter)
+    time.sleep(0.1)
 ```

-Once the text is scraped, formatted, and saved to disk as a `.txt` file,
+Once the text is scraped, formatted, and saved to local storage as a
-you are ready to train your model on the corpus.
+`.txt` file, you are ready to train your model on the corpus.

 ## 2\) Training the model

-Most of the heavy lifting in training the model was done using [Max
+The heavy lifting in training the GPT-2 model was handled by [Max
 Woolf’s](https://minimaxir.com/) `gpt_2_simple` library along with the
 Google Colaboratory notebook provided on his [GitHub
 repo](https://github.com/minimaxir/gpt-2-simple).
 The notebook and
-library make it easy to train a version of GPT-2 on a Google hosted
+library make it easy to train different versions of GPT-2 on a
-runtime with powerful GPUs, a task I fear that my notebook might not be
-capable of handling.
-You can also save your trained model to your Google
+Google-hosted runtime featuring powerful GPUs.
+You can also save your
-Drive for use later on when wanting to generate some original text.
-I
+trained model to your Google Drive for use later on when wanting to
-also found that, despite the warning in Max’s notes, the 774 million
+generate some original text.
+I also found that, despite the warning in
-parameter version of the model **could in fact be trained in the
+Max’s notes, the 774 million parameter version of the model **could in
-Colaboratory environment** (it is about 3GB on local storage).
-Be aware
+fact be trained in the Colaboratory environment** (it is about 3GB on
-that `gpt_2_simple` requires Tensorflow 1.x.
-You may find it is better
+local storage).
+Also, be aware that `gpt_2_simple` requires Tensorflow
-to run your downloaded model within a virtural environment if you often
+1.x.
+You may find it is better to run your downloaded model within a
-use Tensorflow 2.x for other tasks.
+virtural environment if you often use Tensorflow 2.x for other tasks.

 Once you have run through the steps in the Colaboratory notebook and
 downloaded your model that was trained on the text scraped in **(1)**,